moonavw/labman/README.md

 - User & Access
 	- user could be in multiple teams
 	- anonymous has readonly access to non-private team's items
-	- members in the team has operation access to the non-protected items: e.g. feature branch deployment
+	- members in the team has operation access to the non-protected items: e.g. feature branch build & test
-	- masters in the team has operation access to the protected items: e.g. RC branch bump and deployment
+	- masters in the team has operation access to the protected items: e.g. RC branch bump, build & test
 - Apps
 	- all apps and pipelines from Heroku
 	- show all app config and version